LazyLyrics/carter-py/README.md

 I will continue to build carter-py with the intention of maintaining backwards compatibility, but this is not guaranteed.
 Previous versions of carter-py are always likely to be outdated as the API progresses.
 Please consult the changelog for any breaking changes and try to use the latest version of carter-py.

+For support and general chit chat, join the [discord](https://discord.gg/4w2Hs9QU)!

 ## Installation

 ```bash